JA

 Ticket

-At this location, sound artist Akio Suzuki and performer Yumi Miyakita will perform a collaboration with the Garden of Names.
+At this location, sound artist Akio Suzuki and performer Hiromi Miyakita will perform a collaboration with this Installation.
 This special performance was born from the encounter between Eiji Watanabe and Akio Suzuki.

 Since both were collaborations involving sound, the image of collaborating with Mr. Akio Suzuki and Mr. Miyakita, who I worked with at the Tokyo Biennale this time, naturally came to mind.

-Since our connection began at the Art of List exhibition (Obu, Aichi), I found myself drawn to Eiji’s “Garden of Names” at the Tokyo Biennale 2025.
+Since our connection began at the Art of List exhibition (Obu, Aichi), I found myself drawn to Eiji’s “Garden of the Appellation” at the Tokyo Biennale 2025.

 Tiptoeing, shuffling, the two wanderers rely on sound…